 A. Appointment to Emerit (or Emerita/Emeritus) Faculty Status

-The University will award “emerit” status to any faculty member who retires with merit, retiring after at least five years at the highest rank available to her/his appointment type; provided, however, that any faculty member retiring, or contracting to retire, before December 31, 2014 will not be subject to the foregoing five-year requirement.
+The University will award “emerit” status to any tenured or career faculty member who retires with merit, retiring after at least five years at the highest rank available to their appointment type,.

 The Provost or their designee--in consultation with the appropriate dean, department head, or director--may award emerit status to a retiring faculty member without regard to the foregoing standard.

-The titles available for faculty who retire with merit are Professor Emerit, Professor Emerita, or Professor Emeritus.
-In the case that a faculty member does not select one of these titles, Professor Emerit will be applied as their default title.
+Faculty who qualify for emerit status may select to have the title Emerit, Emerita, or Emeritus appended to their faculty title at the time of retirement.
+In the case that a faculty member does not select one of these titles, Emerit will be applied as their default title.

 Emerit Faculty status, if awarded, normally will become effective immediately upon a faculty member’s retirement.
-Deans, department heads, directors, and the Provost or designee will strive to complete all necessary paperwork by that time.
+Deans, department heads, directors, and the Provost or designee will strive to complete all necessary processes by that time.

-Emerit faculty will be listed in the University Bulletin, in the appropriate school or department.
+Emerit Faculty will be listed in the University Bulletin, in the appropriate school or department.

-The Provost or designee, with consent of the Faculty Personnel Committee, may withhold or withdraw Emerit Faculty status for good cause, defined as any act that would justify dismissal for cause of an active, tenured faculty member.
+The Provost or designee, may withhold or withdraw Emerit Faculty status for good cause. member.

 B. Participation in Faculty Governance

-Emerit Faculty may introduce and address motions in the University Senate and Statutory Faculty Assembly, as provided by the Constitution and bylaws adopted by those bodies.
+Participation in University Senate and Statutory Faculty Assembly is governed by the Constitution and bylaws of those bodies.

-Emerit Faculty also will retain full governance rights--including voting rights--within her/his school or department whenever on the University payroll and serving actively in an instructional or research capacity.
-In addition, a school or department may, if it wishes, grant such rights to Emerit Faculty at other times.
+Participation in unit governance is governed by unit policies.

 C. Use of University Facilities and Resources

-The University will provide, insofar as reasonably possible, working space and academic services to Emerit Faculty so they may continue their academic activities.
+The University may provide, insofar as reasonably possible, working space and academic services to Emerit Faculty so they may continue their academic activities.
 Deans, department heads, and directors will be responsible for assigning such space and services, considering, among other criteria, the likelihood an Emerit Faculty will make sustained, productive use of them.

 Emerit Faculty also may apply for University financial support for research, travel to professional meetings, and the like.
 Again, deans, department heads, and directors will rule on such applications, considering always the typically higher priority of regular, active-duty faculty members.